kinostl/custbot/README.md

 `>[entity_type] [entity_name]`

 Searches the spreadsheet for the entity type and name.
 First it looks for the worksheet of the same name as `entity_title` then finds the first row with the name `entity_name`.
 After that, it uses all the columns in that row to create an embed and send it to the chat.

+The bot currently expects all tabs in a spreadsheet to have a row of column headers, and a column header of `name`.